Kcole061/Projects/README.md

 # Projects
-Various projects files that I have completed!
+Various Data Analyst/Science Projects that I have completed!